 This results in longer-term management issues and strategic approaches getting very little bandwidth internally.
 And this is on top of other pressures including Building Safety, Awaab’s Law addressing damp, mould and condensation, and the delivery of net zero (with significant grant support from the Social Housing Decarbonisation Fund) which means that heat network problems remain unsolved, addressed locally by housing officers or repairs teams, and repeat year-on-year or with each new heat network coming online.

-This reality of heat network in the social housing sector is reflected in our recent blog, looking at the current situation across the sector and how prepared it is for what is coming in 2025 with full heat network regulation.
+This reality of heat networks in the social housing sector is reflected in our recent blog, looking at the current situation across the sector and how prepared it is for what is coming in 2025 with full heat network regulation.

 The future: full regulation and strategic management